 This is very much a social media based platform.
 Sales and customer visibility of your items rely heavily on the use of hashtags and promotion of your shop outside of the app itself i.e. sharing on other social media sites such as Pinterest, Facebook and Instagram.
 If you are not social media savvy, this is not the platform for you.
 If social media is very much a part of your life and language, this is a fun and effective app to use.
 It is certainly one of the fastest growing and popular resale apps.

 It is free to list on Depop but be aware that the app does charge a 10% fee on your sale price and postage fee.
+They have recently introduced their own ‘Ship with Depop’ option.
+You can either use this option, where they provide you with a postage label to drop off at your local Hermes drop off point, or you can set and fulfill your own postage.
 They also use Paypal to handle any money paid, therefore you will require a Paypal account and extra Paypal fees will be incurred.
 See Paypal for more information on this.

 In conclusion, the app is user friendly, making it easy and quick to list.
 They also offer both photo and video options to showcase your item for sale.